- Appearing in Court

 Traffic tickets issued to persons under the age of 18 are heard in various traffic courtrooms located in the City and County Building or Lindsey-Flanigan Courthouse.
 Please read your ticket carefully to determine the proper courtroom location.

-The Denver County Juvenile Court is held in Courtroom 4F in the Lindsey-Flanigan Courthouse located at 520 W. Colfax Avenue.
+The Denver County Juvenile Court is held in Courtroom 104 in the City & County Building Courthouse located at 1437 Bannock St..

 A parent or legal guardian must appear with the juvenile at all court proceedings.

-Arraignments, which is when the Judge will advise you of your rights, explain the charges against you, and ask if you plead guilty or not guilty, are held on Tuesday, Wednesday, and Thursday at 8:00 a.m.
+Arraignments, which is when the Judge will advise you of your rights, explain the charges against you, and ask if you plead guilty or not guilty, are held on Thursday at 8:00 a.m.

 The people involved in a juvenile case include: